thonatt/CSL/README.md

 ## Memory and Layout qualifiers

-Memory qualifiers are available in CSL in the form of template class.
+Memory qualifiers are available in CSL in the form of template classes.
 Template parameters are the underlying type and an optional `Layout`, which is itself a template class.
 Currently available memory qualifiers are `In`,`Out` and `Uniform`.
-Layout qualifiers are classes, which may be templated over an unisgned int in case it requires a value.
-CSL layout qualifiers are identical to GLSL, except for begining with an uppercase.
+Layout qualifiers are classes, which may be templated over an unsigned int when it requires a value.
+CSL layout qualifiers are identical to GLSL, except for beginning with an uppercase.

 <details>
     <summary>Qualifier and layout examples</summary>